Viewer Rating

 The movie does not contain any action or adventure elements.

-The television series "FlashForward" is an adaptation of Robert J. Sawyer's novel.
-While the show introduces many new characters and significantly alters the plot, there are no instances where a named, significant character from the source novel was portrayed on screen as a different gender.
+The show "FlashForward" is an adaptation of Robert J. Sawyer's novel.
+A comparison of the main characters between the book and the series reveals no instances where a character's gender was changed from the source material.

 Combines user and critic ratings from four sources